The Mevo Plus/1st Generation and the Mevo Start have different Audio Processing Options. You can click your model below for settings specific to you.

 If you enable Speech mode, you will see an additional option for Noise Cancelation.
 Enabling this will help in environments when background noise (e.g street traffic, HVAC) can make it harder to hear the person speaking.

 The Mic Pad setting.
-This gives you the option to lower the decibels of the incoming audio, allowing the Mevo microphone to record loud audio without overmodulating.
+This gives you the option to lower the decibels of the incoming audio, allowing the Mevo cameras internal microphone to record loud audio without overmodulating.

 This feature is only available for iOS Devices.